-Shopping for a new cooker and looking for a standard variety?
+Shopping for a new cooker?
 The information below will help answer some of the most commonly asked questions that come to mind when you’re in the market for a new cooker – namely “what cooker should I buy?” and “which cooker is best, gas or electric?”

 Natural Gas Cookers

-The natural gas cooker gets its name from the fact it uses gas to create the flame that cooks your food.
-Your cooker feeds gas through to the surface and once the ignition is pressed it will create a spark which will meet the gas and create a flame.
+The natural gas cooker uses gas to create the flame that cooks your food.
+Your cooker feeds gas through to the surface and once the ignition is pressed it will create a spark which will create a flame.

 One of the main benefits to using a gas cooker is the fact they cook faster than electric ovens.
 This is because electric ovens take time to reach temperature, but a flame generates heat almost immediately.